 The Historic Tax Credit program encourages the preservation, rehabilitation and adaptive re-use of historically significant buildings.
 HTCs reduce federal income tax liability on a dollar-for-dollar basis.

 Twain Financial Partners is an investment management firm located in St. Louis, Missouri with over $4 billion in assets under management within the public-private partnership sector.
 The firm works with a wide variety of investment types, specializing in tax credit, structured debt and real estate transactions.
-Twain works closely with financial institutions, corporations and high-net-worth individuals to structure and manage investments that offer both attractive economic return and social benefits.
+Twain works closely with financial institutions and corporations to structure and manage investments that offer both attractive economic return and social benefits.

 Learn more about historic tax credits.